Does Jira have an AI agent? A complete guide

 Exploring Atlassian’s native tool: Rovo

 Alright, back to the main question.
-Yes, Jira does have its own AI, and it’s called Rovo.
-Atlassian built it to work directly inside their ecosystem, aiming to help teams be more efficient within their own tools.
+Yes, Jira does have its own AI, and it's called Rovo.
+Atlassian built it to work directly inside their ecosystem, helping teams be more efficient within their trusted suite of tools.

 Rovo's key features